All posts

 Lunchclub | AI-matched 1:1 professional calls | No | Persistent | Free (with limits)

-The conference networking apps collectively leave a significant gap: events that aren't large professional conferences.
-Festivals, charity events, community nights, alumni gatherings, industry socials, hackathons — all of these involve people who want to connect, but none of them have the organiser infrastructure or the commercial framing that conference apps require.
+Conference networking apps collectively leave a large gap: events that aren't large professional conferences.
+Festivals, charity events, community nights, alumni gatherings, industry socials, hackathons — all of these involve people who want to connect, but none of them have the organiser infrastructure or commercial framing that conference apps require.

 This is where FirstMove sits.
 It's not trying to replace Whova for a 3,000-person academic conference.
-It's filling the space that conference apps don't reach: the vast majority of live events where people are present, open to meeting each other, and completely unserved by the tools that exist.
+It fills the space that conference apps don't reach: the vast majority of live events where people are present, open to meeting each other, and completely unserved by existing tools.

 1. Does your event have a dedicated organiser tech team?
 If not, you need tools attendees can use independently.